Barings Global Short Duration High Yield Fund (NYSE:BGH) Announces Monthly Dividend of $0.11

-Barings Global Short Duration High Yield Fund (NYSE:BGH – Get Rating) declared a monthly dividend on Wednesday, February 8th, Wall Street Journal reports.
-Investors of record on Thursday, April 20th will be paid a dividend of 0.1056 per share on Monday, May 1st.
-This represents a $1.27 annualized dividend and a yield of 9.22%.
-The ex-dividend date of this dividend is Wednesday, April 19th.
+Barings Global Short Duration High Yield Fund (NYSE:BGH – Get Rating) declared a monthly dividend on Friday, December 9th, Wall Street Journal reports.
+Stockholders of record on Friday, February 17th will be given a dividend of 0.1056 per share on Wednesday, March 1st.
+This represents a $1.27 annualized dividend and a dividend yield of 9.29%.
+The ex-dividend date of this dividend is Thursday, February 16th.

-A number of large investors have recently modified their holdings of BGH.
-Invesco Ltd. raised its position in Barings Global Short Duration High Yield Fund by 12.5% in the 1st quarter.
-Invesco Ltd. now owns 497,696 shares of the company’s stock worth $7,715,000 after purchasing an additional 55,215 shares during the period.
-Saba Capital Management L.P. purchased a new position in shares of Barings Global Short Duration High Yield Fund in the first quarter worth about $2,380,000.
-Thrivent Financial for Lutherans lifted its stake in shares of Barings Global Short Duration High Yield Fund by 42.1% in the 2nd quarter.
-Thrivent Financial for Lutherans now owns 97,928 shares of the company’s stock valued at $1,274,000 after acquiring an additional 29,000 shares during the last quarter.
-Envestnet Asset Management Inc. boosted its holdings in Barings Global Short Duration High Yield Fund by 1.5% during the 3rd quarter.
-Envestnet Asset Management Inc. now owns 90,267 shares of the company’s stock valued at $1,103,000 after acquiring an additional 1,291 shares during the period.
-Finally, Royal Bank of Canada grew its position in Barings Global Short Duration High Yield Fund by 155.9% during the 1st quarter.
-Royal Bank of Canada now owns 24,879 shares of the company’s stock worth $385,000 after acquiring an additional 15,157 shares during the last quarter.
+Large investors have recently bought and sold shares of the company.
+Saba Capital Management L.P. bought a new position in shares of Barings Global Short Duration High Yield Fund during the first quarter worth about $2,380,000.
+Invesco Ltd. grew its position in Barings Global Short Duration High Yield Fund by 12.5% in the 1st quarter.
+Invesco Ltd. now owns 497,696 shares of the company’s stock valued at $7,715,000 after purchasing an additional 55,215 shares during the period.
+Jefferies Financial Group Inc. bought a new stake in shares of Barings Global Short Duration High Yield Fund during the fourth quarter worth about $412,000.
+Thrivent Financial for Lutherans raised its stake in shares of Barings Global Short Duration High Yield Fund by 42.1% in the second quarter.
+Thrivent Financial for Lutherans now owns 97,928 shares of the company’s stock worth $1,274,000 after purchasing an additional 29,000 shares during the last quarter.
+Finally, Royal Bank of Canada lifted its stake in Barings Global Short Duration High Yield Fund by 155.9% during the 1st quarter.
+Royal Bank of Canada now owns 24,879 shares of the company’s stock valued at $385,000 after acquiring an additional 15,157 shares in the last quarter.

 Barings Global Short Duration High Yield Fund is a non-diversified closed-ended investment fund.
 Its investment objective is to seek a high level of current income with capital preservation.
 The company was founded on May 20, 2011 and is headquartered in Charlotte, NC.